 On 14 November 2009, the 8th International Meeting adopted the Convention on the Conservation and Management of High Seas Fishery Resources in the South Pacific Ocean, together with a Resolution regarding the holding of a Preparatory Conference to assist the efficient commencement of the work of the Commission of the South Pacific Regional Fisheries Management Organisation (SPRFMO) established by the Convention.
 The Meeting held a ceremony of confirmation of the English text of the Convention and a Final Act signed by the Chairman of the Consultations (Mr. Bill Mansfield), the Executive Secretary of the Interim Secretariat (Dr. Robin Allen) and the following participants and Special Observer participant: Australia, Belize, Chile, China, Cook Islands, European Community, France, Kingdom of Denmark in respect of the Faroe Islands, Korea, New Zealand, Peru, Russian Federation, United States of America, and Chinese Taipei Fishing Entity.

-Apart from highly migratory species, such as tuna, which are not managed by SPRFMO, important pelagic species in the high seas of the South Pacific are Jack mackerel, chub mackerel, jumbo flying squid and other squid species.
+Apart from highly migratory species, such as tunas, sharks, and billfishes, which are not managed by SPRFMO, important pelagic species in the high seas of the South Pacific are jack mackerel, chub mackerel, jumbo flying squid and other squid species.

 Knowledge of the distribution and extent of commercial fishing in the South Pacific Ocean high seas is limited.
 Exploratory and targeted commercial fishing is thought to have taken place in the area since at least the 1970s.

 South Pacific high seas fisheries can be categorised into benthic (mainly invertebrate species that live on the seafloor), demersal (mainly fish, close to the seafloor), and pelagic (mainly fish and prawns, at the surface and in the midwater).
 Commercial fishing for benthic and demersal species is restricted to a depth of about 1500 m.
 Dominant demersal finfish fished commercially include orange roughy, oreos, alfonsino, and bluenose.
 Pelagic fishing takes place irrespective of depth, but tends to be associated with upwelling of nutrients.
-The dominant pelagic species fished commercially is jack mackerel.
+The dominant pelagic species fished commercially are jack mackerel and jumbo flying squid.

-Fishing methods currently used include purse seining, pelagic trawling, bottom trawling, pelagic longlining, bottom longlining and potting.
+Fishing methods currently used include purse seining, pelagic trawling, jigging, bottom trawling, bottom longlining, and potting.